ynsta/uinput/README.md

 Most of the constants and structures are extracted with [c-for-go](https://github.com/xlab/c-for-go).

-This is a Work in Progress, all the events are not yet implemented and code is not yet documented or tested.
+This is a Work in Progress, the code is not yet documented nor tested.

 ## Setup